 The Northern Mound was then abandoned and the bigger Southern Mound was constructed at a distance of 500 m from it (Sialk III, 3900-3000 B.C.).
 It is 260 m long, 190 m wide, and its highest point rises almost 25 m above the surrounding valley.
 The mound consists of eight superimposed archaeological layers, producing the first evidence of trade (in shells, from the Persian Gulf), pottery, stamp seals, and houses made of rectangular mud bricks.
 During this period, copper was smelted and cast in molds.
 The dead were buried in graveyards, and many precious items were buried with the dead bodies.
 This period was ended by an enormous conflagration when the site was devastated by the Elamite invaders.
 After settling here, the Elamites introduced monochrome pottery with geometric ornaments and proto Elamite script (Sialk IV).

 After this period, nearly 2,000 years passed before there was a new migration.
 Their dead were fitted with leather helmets decorated with silver medallions and buried in a necropolis some distance from the town.
 Over 200 tombs were excavated here, and the remains of the cemetery can be seen to the northeast of the citadel mound.
-Somewhere around the 9th to 8th centuries B.C., the structures were again destroyed and never rebuilt.
+Somewhere around the 9th to 8th century B.C., the structures were again destroyed and never rebuilt.